-Report on Compliance for Each Major State Program
+Report on Compliance for Each Major Federal Program

-I have audited the Town of Fountain, North Carolina, compliance with the types of compliance requirements described in the Audit Manual for Governmental Auditors in North Carolina issued by the Local Government Commission, that could have a direct and material effect on each of the Town of Fountain, North Carolina's major State programs for the year ended June 30, 2019.
-The Town of Fountain, North Carolina's major State programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+I have audited the Town of Fountain, North Carolina's compliance with the types of compliance requirements described in the OMB Uniform Guidance Compliance Supplement and the Audit Manual for Governmental Auditors in North Carolina issued by the Local Government Commission, that could have a direct and material effect on each of the Town of Fountain, North Carolina's major federal programs for the year ended June 30, 2020.
+The Town of Fountain, North Carolina's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.